42atom/minelog/index.md

    4704 plots of size: 465.568 TiB on-disk, 465.806 TiBe (effective) Plot count for all harvesters: 168942
-Total size of plots: 16.329 PiB, 16.337 PiBe (effective) Estimated network space: 32.836 EiB
+Total size of plots: 16.329 PiB, 16.337 PiBe (effective) Estimated network space: 32.940 EiB
-Expected time to win: 11 hours and 1 minute
+Expected time to win: 11 hours and 14 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key